Get certified to teach yoga and mindfulness to children and teens in a trauma-informed way.

 - Approximate Time (Once): 1-2 hours per course

 If you choose to enroll in the Accelerated track, you will complete all three courses during this session.
-If you choose to enroll in the Standard track, you will complete the August session of Teaching Children's Yoga (August 6 - September 30), October session of Teaching Teen's Yoga (October 1 - November 25), and December session of Trauma-Informed Yoga for Youth (December 3 - January 27).
+If you choose to enroll in the Standard track, you will complete the September session of Teaching Children's Yoga (October 1 - November 25), November session of Teaching Teen's Yoga (December 3 - January 27), and January session of Trauma-Informed Yoga for Youth (February 11 - April 7).